ministryofjustice/money-to-prisoners-api/README.md

 ## Developing locally

 Create a PostgreSQL database called `mtp_api`.

 It's recommended that you use a python virtual environment to isolate each application.
+Please call this `venv` and make sure it's in the root folder of this application so that `mtp_common.test_utils.code_style.CodeStyleTestCase` and the build tasks can find it.

 Create a Django settings file for your local installation at `mtp_api/settings/local.py` and override the defaults as necessary.

 All build/development actions can be listed with `./run.py help`.